What is Little Christmas or Women’s Christmas in Ireland?

-All over the world people celebrate some kind of festival at the end of the year.
+All over the world, people celebrate some kind of festival at the end of the year.
 For Christians the celebration is known as Christmas it is both a sacred religious holiday and a worldwide cultural and commercial phenomenon.
-In Ireland Christmas is a family affair and it is celebrated throughout the country with all of its traditions being honoured.
-After the traditional Christmas celebrations on the 25th the Irish celebrate Nollaig na mBan or Women’s Christmas.
+In Ireland, Christmas is a family affair and it is celebrated throughout the country with all of its traditions being honoured.
+After the traditional Christmas celebrations on the 25th, the Irish celebrate Nollaig na mBan or Women’s Christmas.

-Throughout Ireland the 6th of January is the day that all the decorations come down and are put away for another year.
+Throughout Ireland, the 6th of January is the day that all the decorations come down and are put away for another year.
 The old tales say it is bad luck for anything to be displayed after this date.

 Epiphany is the Christian celebration of the day on which the Magi arrived with gifts of gold, frankincense and myrrh to honour the newborn Saviour – Jesus.
 Epiphany is one of the oldest Christian holy days that was adopted by the Western church in the 4th century.
-‘Little Christmas’ got its name because under the Julian Calendar, Christmas day celebrations were held in January, whereas under the Gregorian calendar, Christmas day falls on December 25.
+‘Little Christmas’ got its name because, under the Julian Calendar, Christmas day celebrations were held in January, whereas under the Gregorian calendar, Christmas day falls on December 25.

 The middle of winter has long been a time of celebration around the world.
 Centuries before the arrival of the man called Jesus, early Europeans celebrated light and birth in the darkest days of winter.
-Many peoples rejoiced during the winter solstice, when the worst of the winter was behind them and they could look forward to longer days and extended hours of sunlight.
+Many peoples rejoiced during the winter solstice when the worst of the winter was behind them and they could look forward to longer days and extended hours of sunlight.

 Twelfth Night, which coincides with Epiphany, has been celebrated as the end of the Christmas season for centuries.
 In the 18th and 19th Centuries, Twelfth Night was one of the most important days in the Christian calendar.
 Twelfth Night parties were common where participants enjoyed food, drink, and games.
 A special Twelfth Night cake was always baked and was the highlight of the party, with a slice offered to all members of the household, above and below stairs.

 In many areas of Ireland, you will see hotels, pubs and bars filled with women and not a man to be seen.
 This long-standing tradition (particularly in Cork and Kerry) is when women get to celebrate the end of Christmas and the men stay at home.
-All over Ireland, the ladies get together with friends and family to have a celebration meal and a a bit of wine and company.
+All over Ireland, the ladies get together with friends and family to have a celebration meal and a bit of wine and company.

 Little Christmas is sometimes celebrated in areas that have strong Irish ties like Newfoundland in Canada and some US states.
 In the Highlands of Scotland, it is New Year’s Day, which is known as Little Christmas.

-Some traditions and thoughts on the Women’s Christmas
+Some traditions around Ireland’s Women’s Christmas

 - Catholics celebrate the Feast of the Epiphany, which is when the three wise men arrived to present their gifts to the baby Jesus on the date of January 6th.

-- Ireland appears to be the only country where January 6 is celebrated as Women’s Little Christmas.
+- Ireland appears to be the only country where January 6 is celebrated as Women’s Christmas.
 The tradition became popular as a way for women to recuperate after all the work of Christmas.

 - In his book The Year in Ireland: A Calendar, Kevin Danaher wrote that while Christmas Day “was marked by beef and whiskey, men’s fare”, on Women’s Christmas ” the dainties preferred by women – cake, tea, wine – were more in evidence”.